Andre Bamberski: Where is Kalinka’s Dad Now?

 While Dieter received a 26-month prison sentence, he was released early, and Andre learned he was back to work yet again.
 Andre then resolved to bring Dieter to France in any way possible.
 He was in Bregenz, Austria, hoping to look for more information about Dieter in Scheidegg, Germany.
 Andre talked about kidnapping Dieter and eventually heard from Anton Krasniqi, who agreed to help him.
 In October 2009, Dieter was taken from his house by Anton and two other accomplices and left outside a building in Mulhouse, France, paving the way for Dieter’s trial.

 Regarding why Dieter would kill Kalinka, Andre said, “Kalinka had asked to move back to Toulouse, and to no longer stay with Krombach.
 She was about to escape from him: That could have been a motive.
 But one will never know.
 One can never know.”
 Andre quit his full-time job in 1999 to dedicate himself to bringing Dieter to justice.
 Through it all, he was supported by his partner (also called Danièle) for several years.
-Now in his 80s, Andre seems to live in Toulouse, France, and enjoying some much-needed time off.
+Now in his 80s, Andre seems to be living in Toulouse, France, and enjoying some much-needed time off.

 Read More: Where is Kalinka’s Mom Danièle Gonnin Now?